-- Confirmation of Admission: You will be sent notification from the post-secondary institution confirming your offer of admission based upon the final grades on your July transcript.
-They will provide you with information on when and how to make your tuition payment.
+- Confirmation of Admission: You will be sent an e-mail (or letter) from the post-secondary institution confirming your offer of admission based upon the final grades on your July transcript.
+You will then need to make your tuition payment.

 - Orientation: You may wish to go to an orientation session at a post-secondary institution if you have not already done so.

-- Ministry Scholarship Recipients: In November, the Ministry announces winners of the BC Achievement Scholarship.
-They will provide a tuition voucher for this award and all other Ministry awards.
-You will then use the voucher for the second semester tuition at the institution you are attending.
+- Ministry Scholarship Recipients: In November, the Ministry announces winners of the BC Achievement Award and provides a tuition voucher for this award and all other Ministry awards.
+You will then use the voucher for the second semester tuition at the institution you are attending

-- Dogwood Diploma/Evergreen Certificate/Fral Diploma: Your diploma(s) will be available to be picked up from the Counselling Centre after October 15, 2022.
-We are not able to mail them to graduates each year.
+- Dogwood Diploma/Evergreen Certificate/Fral Diploma: Your diploma(s) will be available to be picked up from the Counselling Centre.
+We are not able to mail certificates to graduates.